-The price of natural gas for the Power sector is set by reference to a base price of \$1.87/MMBTU in 2008 escalated at 2% per annum plus an estimation of the Songas transportation tariff as determined by the energy regulator, Energy and Water Utility Regulatory Authority ("EWURA").
-The base price of the gas to the power sector increased to US\$2.50/MMBTU on 1 July 2012 the equivalent of US\$2.76/MMBTU after the annual 2% escalation pursuant to the terms of the long term power agreements.
+The price of natural gas for the Power sector is set by reference to a base price of \$1.87/MMBTU in 2008 escalated at 2% per annum plus an estimation of the Songas transportation tariff as determined by the energy regulator, Energy and Water Utility Regulatory Authority.
+The base price of the gas to the power sector increased to US\$2.50/MMBTU on July 1, 2012 the equivalent of US\$2.76/MMBTU after the annual 2% escalation pursuant to the terms of the long term power agreements.

-It has been assumed that once the new National Natural Gas Infrastructure Project ("NNGIP") Gas Processing Plant on Songo Songo Island is commissioned (first half of 2016), that gas sales to TANESCO will be made via both the NNGIP and Songas Infrastructures.
-The Company will be connecting the SS-10, SS-11 and SS-12 wells to the NNGIP Infrastructure.
+The National Natural Gas Infrastructure Project ("NNGIP") Gas Processing Plant on Songo Songo Island was commissioned in 2016.
+Gas sales to TANESCO will be made via both the NNGIP and Songas Infrastructures.
+In order to facilitate sales via the NNGIP the Company will be connecting the SS-10, SS-11 and SS-12 wells to the NNGIP Infrastructure.
 Any new TANESCO delivery points will be supplied via the NNGIP infrastructure subject to well deliverability constraints.
 The Company has been in discussions with TPDC with regards to a new Gas Sales Agreement.
-It has been assumed that volumes up to 37 MMBTU supplied to TANESCO power plants (via either infrastructure) will be priced according to the Portfolio Gas Supply Agreement ("PGSA") well head price, US\$2.76 MMBTU on 1 July 2012 (escalating 2% per annum), with volumes in excess of 37 MMBTU priced at US\$3.50 MMBTU on 1 January 2016 (escalating 2% per annum) exclusive of any processing and transportation tariff.
+It has been assumed that volumes up to 37 MMBTU supplied to TANESCO power plants (via either infrastructure) will be priced according to the Portfolio Gas Supply Agreement ("PGSA") well head price, US\$2.76 MMBTU on July 1, 2012 (escalating 2% per annum), with volumes in excess of 37 MMBTU priced at US\$3.50 MMBTU on January 1, 2017 (escalating 2% per annum) exclusive of any processing and transportation tariff.
 Sales made via the Songas infrastructure will be at the TANESCO plant gate with sales made via the NNGIP infrastructure being made at the wellhead.
-There is no guarantee that this proposed price will be realized and as such there could be further adjustments to the Company's proved plus probable net present value of future revenue once the negotiations are finalised and a new gas sales agreement is signed with TPDC.
+There is no guarantee that this proposed price will be realized and as such there could be further adjustments to the Company's 2P present value once the negotiations are finalised and a new gas sales agreement is signed with TPDC.

-The price of natural gas sold to Wazo Hill is based on the contracted prices as set out in the Amendment Agreement No1 dated May 2014 to the 2008 gas sales agreement with Tanzania Portland Cement Company plus an estimation of the Songas transportation tariff as determined by the energy regulator, EWURA.
+The price of natural gas sold to Wazo Hill is based on the contracted prices as set out in the First Amendment Agreement (dated May 2014) to the 2008 gas sales agreement with Tanzania Portland Cement Company plus an estimation of the Songas transportation tariff as determined by the energy regulator, Energy and Water Utility Regulatory Authority.

-The decline in the gas price in 2016 is a result of the lower Brent crude price which has the impact of lowering the gas price received from industrial customers.
+The slight increase in the gas price from 2017 is a result of the lower Brent crude price forecast being below the floor price stipulated in many of the industrial customer contracts.
 The industrial contracts have caps and floors with regards to gas prices.
+The industrial gas prices are determined by approved discounts to Heavy Fuel Oil unless this price is above the cap or below the floor price stipulated in the contract.